julienhmmt/docker-compose/README.md

 # docker compose stack examples

-> Some examples used at home on my homelab...
+This is some examples used at home on my homelab.
+Many stacks are production-ready and daily used.

 ## :factory: Requirements